tock/tock/doc/reference/trd-time.md

 7 Capsules
 ===============================

-The Tock kernel provides two standard capsules. `capsules::alarm::AlarmDriver` provides a system call driver for an `Alarm`. `capsules::virtual_alarm` provides a set of abstractions for virtualizing a single `Alarm` into many.
+The Tock kernel provides four standard capsules:

+  * `capsules::alarm::AlarmDriver` provides a system call driver for an `Alarm`.
+  * `capsules::virtual_alarm` provides a set of
+    abstractions for virtualizing a single `Alarm` into many.
+  * `capsules::frequency` provides a set of abstractions for scaling down from a higher `Frequency` to a lower one.
+  * `capsules::ticks` provides a set of abstractions for transforming `Counter` instances between different `Tick` widths.

 8 Required Modules
 ===============================